-In this experiment, we evaluate if using error-correcting prompts results in better performance than finetuning the entire model on the generated training data.
-After train a T5 model on the training dataset, we further fine-tune it with learning rate of 5\^e-3 for 10 epochs using the prompt training dataset(with error-correcting prompts removed) created in \hyperref[da]{Data Generation}.
-We compare its performance to VCP which only train error-correcting prompts.
-As shown in Table 5, the BLEU score and the SER generated by the 'Fine-tune T5' are noticeably lower than those achieved by prompt tuning methods, which demonstrates the importance of using prompts.
-The reason lies in the fact that prompts not only label the error locations, but also allow the original model to remain frozen.
-The original model, trained on ground-truth data labeled by humans(unlike ground-truth in the prompt training datasets created by T5 models which may contains errors), excels at producing high-quality texts.
-Utilizing prompts enables the affect the well-trained T5 model as less as possible, thereby yielding better-quality text outputs(high BLEU score) and learning more generalizable ability guiding language models for reducing slot errors.
+In this experiment, we assess whether using error-correcting prompts results in better performance than fine-tuning the entire model on the generated training data.
+After training a T5 model on the training dataset, we further fine-tune it with a learning rate of 5\^e-3 for 10 epochs using the prompt training dataset (with error-correcting prompts removed) created in the Data Generation section.
+We compare its performance to VCP, which only trains error-correcting prompts.
+As shown in \hyperref[tab:5]{Table 5}, the BLEU score and SER generated by 'Fine-tune T5' are noticeably lower than those achieved by prompt tuning methods, demonstrating the importance of using prompts.
+The reason lies in the fact that prompts not only label the error locations but also allow the original model to remain frozen.
+The original model, trained on ground-truth data labeled by humans (unlike ground-truth in the prompt training datasets created by T5 models which may contain errors), excels at producing high-quality texts.
+Utilizing prompts enables the minimally affected well-trained T5 model, thereby yielding better-quality text outputs (high BLEU score) and learning a more generalizable ability to guide language models in reducing slot errors.